-Scandinavia is notorious for being expensive which is why ensuring you plan well is so important.
-Here’s a Scandinavia itinerary 10 days to make sure you get the most out of the Scandic region and have the best time on your trip to Scandinavia
+Scandinavia is notorious for being expensive, which is why ensuring you plan well is so important.
+My curated Scandinavia itinerary will make sure you get the most out of the Scandic region and have the best time on your trip to Scandinavia

-3 fascinating countries – Norway, Sweden and Denmark, countless beautiful destinations, numerous exciting activities, and many things to do – this is how a trip to Scandinavia can be described.
+3 fascinating countries – Norway, Sweden and Denmark, countless beautiful destinations, numerous exciting activities, and unlimited things to do – this is how a trip to Scandinavia can be described.

 But then, how to decide how many days are enough for Scandinavia?
 Is it possible to explore Denmark, Sweden, and Norway while sticking to a strict trip plan?

-Planning a trip to Scandinavia can be overwhelming with all the logistics and it may become hard to choose which places to visit and which ones to skip.
+Planning a trip to Scandinavia can be overwhelming, and with all the logistics, it may become hard to choose which places to visit and which ones to skip.

-10 days may not be enough to go off the beaten path, but it is enough to explore popular tourist attractions and be a part of the local canvas.
+10 days may not be enough to go off the beaten path, but it is enough to explore popular tourist attractions and get a solid overview of the region!

-You may not get the first half of the day to start exploring the city away, but you can plan some activities for the late afternoon and evening.
+You may not have the first half of the day to explore the city, but you can plan some activities for the late afternoon and evening.

 Consider guided tours of either Christiansborg Palace or Rosenborg Castle.
 It will be enough to keep you engaged for a couple of hours.